ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 *  Musics Options
     * also allow user to change music with a new music tool bar.
     * pause and start music.
-* Compare Settings
-    * Currently, even when nothing is changed in the setting and "Ok" is pressed a new game will be made.

 * Update Instruction
 * Update Readme.md
 * Inverse mode + random control